-The Central Business District is the definition of ‘urban jungle’ but also the best location to admire modern architecture, such as the CCTV headquarters, lovingly nicknamed ‘big boxer shorts’ for its unusual shape.
+The Central Business District is the very definition of ‘urban jungle’, but it’s also the best place in the city to admire modern architecture, such as the CCTV Headquarters, lovingly nicknamed ‘big boxer shorts’ for its unusual shape.
 The surrounding shopping centres are worth a visit for the food alone.
-Head to The Place for a snack at Moka Bros, a leader in the Beijing health food scene.
-When you’re there, check out the largest LSD screen in Asia.
-Stop for dinner at Bistro B in Rosewood hotel, then head upstairs for drinks on the roof at Mei Bar.
+Head to The Place for a snack at Moka Bros, a leader in Beijing’s health-food scene, and while you’re there, check out the largest LCD screen in the whole of Asia.
+Afterwards, head to Jianwai Soho for a coffee at Re; the minimalist two-level space doubles as a homeware and bicycle accessory store.
+Stop for dinner at Bistro B in Rosewood Hotel, then head upstairs for drinks on the roof at Mei Bar.

 Sanlitun is one of the central districts in Beijing and the epicentre of upscale nightlife and shopping.
 This fashionable neighbourhood has an abundance of eateries, from trendy cafés to fine-dining restaurants.
 Nali Patio features a collection of bars and restaurants, including La Social, a bar with a Latin twist, and Bottega, an authentic Italian pizza restaurant.
 Shop yourself silly at Taikoo Li; the shopping centre is spread over two sites and boasts an Adidas flagship store as well as a movie theatre and art event space, The Orange.
 For books and locally themed gifts, check out The Bookworm across the road.
 The bookshop, which also serves food and drink, is known for its events and annual literary festival.